musesum/DeepMuse/README.md

 The result is a collaborative performance, which renders the exact same environment on each player's device.
 Pixel perfect.
 And not limited to Apple devices; anyone with a MIDI instrument can join in.

-A side effect is that DeepMuse can transform the Vision Pro from a solo experiece to a shared one.
+A side effect is that DeepMuse can transform the Vision Pro from a solo experience to a shared one.
 Imagine yourself waving your hands to conduct a chamber orchestra of your family and friends.

 #### Personas